-Most explosive material is consumed in an explosion, so the vast majority of explosive material entering the marine environment would be in the form of unexploded munitions.
+Most explosive material is consumed in an explosion, so the vast majority of intact explosive material entering the marine environment would be encased in munitions that failed to detonate.
 Failure rates are not available for the vast majority of munitions used in the Proposed Action; however, based on the data that are available Table 3.2-7, a 5-percent munitions failure rate was selected as a reasonable average rate to estimate the failure rates for all munitions used in the Proposed Action.
 Based on the available data, low-order detonation rates for all munitions are assumed to be at least an order of magnitude less than the failure rates and are not considered in the analysis.